Chart Color Schemes

 Housing

-Wonthaggi is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Wonthaggi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Wonthaggi, as per the latest Census evaluation, 85.9% of dwellings were houses while 14.1% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro Vic.'s figures of 93.3% houses and 6.7% other dwellings.
-Home ownership in Wonthaggi stood at 47.4%, similar to Non-Metro Vic., with mortgaged properties at 22.2% and rented ones at 30.4%.
-The median monthly mortgage repayment was $1,198, lower than Non-Metro Vic.'s average of $1,450.
-Meanwhile, the median weekly rent in Wonthaggi was $270 compared to Non-Metro Vic.'s $295.
-Nationally, Wonthaggi's mortgage repayments were significantly lower at $1,198 against Australia's average of $1,863, while rents were substantially below the national figure of $375.
+Wonthaggi's dwelling structure, as per the latest Census, was 85.9% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic.'s dwelling structure was 90.1% houses and 9.9% other dwellings.
+Home ownership in Wonthaggi stood at 47.4%, with mortgaged dwellings at 22.2% and rented ones at 30.4%.
+The median monthly mortgage repayment in the area was $1,198, lower than Non-Metro Vic.'s average of $1,430.
+The median weekly rent figure in Wonthaggi was $270, compared to Non-Metro Vic.'s $285.
+Nationally, Wonthaggi's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing